 We apply our patented technology in image capture, correction and intelligent data extraction in the mobile financial and business applications markets.
 Our technology allows users to remotely deposit checks, pay bills, transfer credit card balances, open accounts and get insurance quotes by taking pictures of various documents with their camera-equipped smartphones and tablets instead of using the device keyboard.
 Our products use advanced algorithms to correct image distortion, extract relevant data, route images to their desired location and process transactions through users' financial institutions.
-As of March 31, 2014, we have been granted 19 patents and have an additional 23 patent applications pending.
+As of December 31, 2014, we have been granted 20 patents and have an additional 23 patent applications pending.

-Our Mobile Deposit® product is software that allows users to remotely deposit a check using their camera-equipped smartphone or tablet.
-As of March 31, 2014, 2,222 financial institutions have signed agreements to deploy Mobile Deposit®, and 1,759 of these financial institutions have deployed Mobile Deposit® to their customers, including all of the top ten U.S. retail banks and more than two-thirds of the top 50 U.S. retail banks and payment processing companies, as ranked by SNL Financial for the fourth quarter of calendar year 2013.
-Other mobile imaging software solutions we offer include Mobile Photo Bill Pay®, a mobile bill payment product that allows users to pay their bills using their bank account and any camera-equipped smartphone or tablet, Mobile Photo PaymentsTM, a product that allows users to pay their bills directly to the biller using their camera-equipped smartphone or tablet, Mobile Balance TransferTM, a product that allows credit card issuers to provide an offer to users and transfer an existing credit card balance by capturing an image of the user's current credit card statement, Mobile Photo Account OpeningTM, a product that enables users to open a checking, savings or credit card account by capturing an image of the front and back of their driver's license with their camera-equipped smartphone or tablet, and Mobile Photo QuotingTM, a product that enables users to receive insurance quotes by using their camera-equipped smartphone or tablet to take a picture of their driver's license and insurance card.
-Our mobile imaging software solutions can be accessed by smartphones and tablets using iOS and Android operating systems.
-In February 2014, we launched the Mitek Developers Network.
-The program will extend use of our Mobile Imaging PlatformTM to developers interested in creating new mobile applications using camera-equipped smartphones and tablets.
+Our Mobile Deposit[®] product is software that allows users to remotely deposit a check using their camera-equipped smartphone or tablet.
+As of December 31, 2014, 3,304 financial institutions have signed agreements to deploy Mobile Deposit[®] and 2,744 of these financial institutions have deployed Mobile Deposit[®] to their customers, including all of the top ten, and nearly all of the top 50, U.S.

+retail banks, as ranked by SNL Financial for the third quarter of calendar year 2014.
+Mobile Photo Account Opening[TM], is a product that enables users to open a checking, savings or credit card account by capturing an image of the front and back of their driver's license with their camera-equipped smartphone or tablet.
+Mobile Photo Payments[TM] is a mobile direct bill pay solution that enables users to pay bills by taking a photo of their bill followed by a photo of the check or credit/debit card being used to pay the bill.
+Mobile Photo Bill Pay[®] allows users to pay their bills using their camera-equipped smartphone or tablet.
+Mobile Balance Transfer[TM] is a product that allows credit card issuers to provide balance transfer offers and enables users to transfer an existing credit card balance and establish a new credit card account by capturing an image of the user's current credit card statement.
+Our mobile imaging software solutions are available for iOS and Android operating systems.